shopware5/devdocs/source/developers-guide/concept-cart-bundle/index.md

 ```

 ### Domain and Infrastructure layers
-We have taken great care in the design of the architecture, to decouple business logic from database and shopware dependencies.
+For the architecture design, we took great care to separate business logic from the database and Shopware dependencies.
-That means all shopware specify operations like database access, delivery information or price selections (with graduated prices or price groups) are separated into own gateways which can be replaced with other data sources.
+That means all Shopware-specific operations such as database access, delivery information or price selections (with graduated prices or price groups) are separated into individual gateways that can be replaced with other data sources.
-This layers are named **Domain** and **Infrastructure** and placed on the first level of the `CartBundle`.
+These layers are named **Domain** and **Infrastructure** and are placed on the first level of the `CartBundle`.
-The domain layer should not have any dependencies to the shopware core.
+The domain layer should not have any dependencies to the Shopware core.
 That's the infrastructure/bundle layer.
-Interactions with the shopware are defined over gateways.
-Applying this concept to the above product processor example leads to the following architecture:
+Interactions with Shopware are defined over gateways.
+Applying this concept to the product processor described above leads to the following architecture:

 ![image](img/img.002.png)

 ## Price calculations
-The `CartBundle` contains at the moment the following calculation classes:
+At the moment, the `CartBundle` contains the following calculation classes:
 * `\Shopware\Bundle\CartBundle\Domain\Price\PriceCalculator`
     * Calculates a total price for a provided `PriceDefinition`
     * Calculates the gross/net unit price and total price
-    * Uses the tax calculation services for including/excluding taxes of price
+    * Uses tax calculation services for including/excluding taxes

 * `\Shopware\Bundle\CartBundle\Domain\Price\PercentagePriceCalculator`
     * Calculates a percentage price based on a provided collection of prices (`PriceCollection`)
-    * Sums all prices to a total amount and calculates percentage price value
+    * Sums all prices to a total amount and calculates a percentage price value
     * Calculates the percentage share of tax rules inside the provided prices and calculates the taxes percentage
     * Example:
         * 100.00 € with 19% and 100.00€ with 7%